-Based on context and findings, we have recommendations in below:

-To policy makers: Keeping promises in Beijing in 1995 and accelerating of commitment to achieving strategic goals of women and media in Platform for Action of the UN in Beijing.
-To UN agencies in China: Facilitating positive changes in policymaking, practice of industry, education, and research, providing more information, guidelines, and other technical education, and research, providing more information, guidelines, and other technical support.

-To regulators: Developing concrete policy and measures to promote reporting on gender equality and women's rights, as well as women journalists' role in news media.

-To news media organizations: Enhancing capacity of media organization and its staff to perform and providing news with ways of questioning and overcoming gender stereotypes and in-equality.
+Based on context and findings, we have listed the following recommendations below: To policymakers: Keep promises from Beijing in 1995 and accelerating the commitment to achieving strategic goals of women and media in the Platform for Action of the UN in Beijing.
+To UN agencies in China: Facilitate positive changes in policymaking, industry practices, education, and research to provide more information, guidelines, and other technical support.
+To regulators: Develop concrete policies and measures to promote reporting on gender equality and women's rights, as well as the role of female journalists in news media.
+To news media organizations: Enhance the capacity of media organizations and their staff to perform and provide news with ways of questioning and overcoming gender stereotypes and inequality.

-To Journalists: Being mindful to their own gender blindness and bias, keeping open minds and find more ways to cover stories with gender sensitivity.
+To journalists: Be mindful of their own gender blindness and biases, keeping open minds and finding more ways to cover stories with gender sensitivity in mind.

-To audience: Being active to provide information, feedback regarding to women's empowerment and gender issues to media organization and journalists.
+To audience: Be active in providing information, feedback regarding women's empowerment and gender issues to media organizations and journalists.